 Notes

-1 This is a compilation of the Electricity Industry Act 2004 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 9 April 2010 of the Electricity Industry Act 2004 and includes the amendments made by the other written laws referred to in the following table.
 The table also contains information about any reprint.

 Compilation table